Gaming company Kabam’s roller coaster ride to a $700 million exit

 Dyson to open a second R&D tech campus in the UK

-Yesterday, the Game Developers Conference kicked off in downtown San Francisco, and there’s little doubt that consolidation is a central theme for attendees.
+Yesterday, the Game Developers Conference kicked off in downtown San Francisco, and consolidation is a central theme for this year’s attendees.

-Late last week, we talked with gaming company co-founder and CEO, Kabam‘s Kevin Chou, about his own stressful, euphoric, and largely wandering experience in running a gaming startup for roughly a decade before selling it most of its assets in December to South Korea’s Netmarble Games for a reported $700 million.
+Late last week, we talked with Kevin Chou, cofounder and CEO of the gaming company Kabam, about his own stressful, euphoric, and largely wandering experience in running a gaming startup for roughly a decade before selling most of its assets in December to South Korea’s Netmarble Games for a reported $700 million.

 His earliest investor, Maha Ibrahim of Canaan Partners, joined the conversation to share her perspective on the company’s highs, lows, and in-between moments, too.
 Our conversation has been edited for length and clarity.